lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 handlers.

 Complex scenarios may require *typed exchange* between Haskell handlers and the Nginx part using *serialized* data types such as Haskell records.
-In this case *bytestring* flavors of the handlers would be the best choice.
+In this case, *bytestring* flavors of the handlers would be the best choice.
 There are two well-known serialization mechanisms: *packing Show* / *unpacking Read* and *ToJSON* / *FromJSON* from Haskell package *aeson*.
 In practice, *Show* is